kakazaro/open-webui/README.renesas.md

 ```

 ### Push the Docker Image
-After building the image, push it to the repository:
+After building the image, push it to the repository (login as kakazaro account on docker hub server):

 ```bash
 docker push kakazaro/open-webui:latest